Iaijutsu & Battōjutsu 居合術と抜刀術

 The word iai 居合 has the idea of meeting the opponent that is attacking you.
 There is a slightly defensive nuance to this word.
 These arts start with the sword in the saya (sheath).
 Alternatively it is called Battōdō 抜刀道 or Battōjutsu 抜刀術.
 Battō is pulling out the sword.

-My iaijutsu is concerned less with looking perfect than with being true to its nature of sword fighting.
-In Shinkan Ryū Kenpō there are many forms and levels of interesting iaijutsu techniques.
+Shinkan-ryū iaijutsu is concerned less with looking perfect than with being true to its original nature of sword fighting methods.
+In Shinkan-ryū Kenpō there are many forms and levels of interesting iaijutsu techniques.